-The Alternate ACCESS for ELLs is designed for ELs with significant cognitive disabilities.
-In order to receive the most descriptive information from the test, it is very important that only students who meet all three criteria below and who cannot participate in the ACCESS for ELLs—even with the provision of accommodations—shall be considered for the Alternate ACCESS for ELLs.
+The Alternate ACCESS for MLLs is designed for MLs with significant cognitive disabilities.
+In order to receive the most descriptive information from the test, it is very important that only students who meet all three criteria below and who cannot participate in the ACCESS for MLLs—even with the provision of accommodations—shall be considered for the Alternate ACCESS for MLLs.

 Participation criteria:

-- the student has been classified as an EL;
+The student has been classified as an ML;

-- the student has a significant cognitive disability and is eligible for special education services under Individual with Disbailities Education Act (IDEA); and
+The student has a significant cognitive disability and is eligible for special education services under the Individuals with Disabilities Education Act (IDEA); and

-English Learner Exit Criteria: ACCESS for ELLs and Alternate ACCESS for ELLs
+Multilingual Learner Exit Criteria: ACCESS for MLLs and Alternate ACCESS for MLLs:

 Exemption of Recently Arrived Multilingual Learners

-Maryland exempts "recently arrived" ELs from one administration of its reading assessment during the first year of enrollment in U.S. schools per Federal law.
+Maryland exempts "recently arrived" MLs from one administration of its reading assessment during the first year of enrollment in U.S. schools, per Federal law.

 Accommodations for Multilingual Learners